kataw/kataw/test/__snapshot__/parser/declarations/class/invalid-private-ident-constructor.md

 ✖ '#constructor' is a reserved word. - start: 75, end: 98
 ✖ '#constructor' is a reserved word. - start: 108, end: 131
 ✖ Private identifier cannot contain escape characters - start: 145, end: 146
-✖ A class field cannot have a field named 'constructor' - start: 162, end: 164
+✖ A class field cannot have a field named 'constructor' - start: 146, end: 162 ✖ A class field cannot have a field named 'constructor' - start: 162, end: 164

 ```